 Lord of the Rings: War in the North

 LotR:WitN is at its best when it’s played with two friends, because there are three characters to pick: human Ranger Eradan, dwarf warrior Farin, and elf mage Andriel, and you’ll get the most out of every mission when you have a full squad, especially since every character only detects a certain type of secret.
-Together they must stop the schemes of Agandaur, threatening the North.
+Together they must stop the schemes of Agandaur, Sauron’s faithful servant.

 Spec Ops: The Line

-The game follows captain Martin Walker, send with his squad on a recon mission to Dubai which was hist by a catastrophe.
+The game follows captain Martin Walker, sent with his squad on a recon mission to Dubai which was hit by a catastrophe.
 As their progress, they are forced to make some hard decisions and they make their way to a US officer John Konrad who was stranded in the city after the catastrophe.
-Much like the source material, the game isn’t pleasant nor light, but worth checking out.
+Much like the source material, the game isn’t pleasant nor lighthearted, but quite worth checking out.

+No matter how one would look at it, S.T.A.L.K.E.R. owes a LOT to Strugatskys’ science fiction book Roadside Picnic.
 Some elements of the story are virtually the same, others slightly changed to better suit the narrative.
-Even the title of the game itself is taken from a loose adaptation of Strugatskys’ work, the movie Stalker by Andrei Tarkovsky.
+Even the title of the game itself is taken from a loose adaptation of Strugatskys’ work — Stalker, a movie by Andrei Tarkovsky.
 That’s not to say S.T.A.L.K.E.R. is fully derivative, of course.

 Especially the first S.T.A.L.K.E.R. was a really fresh, really interesting game, which an engaging story and a world which only fans of Russian science fiction have seen before.
 With multiple factions to deal with, and several distinct endings to work towards, Shadow of Chernobyl was an obvious hit, and its success is, eventually what allowed the Metro 2033 games to flourish a short time later.

-CD Projekt Red’s The Witcher series isn’t an adaptation as much as an unofficial sequel, because it takes place a few years after the original books concluded.
-All of it begins when Geralt returns to Kaer Morhen amnesiac, thankfully finding some faces he doesn’t know are familiar.
+CD Projekt Red’s The Witcher series isn’t an adaptation as much as an half-official sequel, because it takes place a few years after the original books concluded.
+All of it begins when Geralt returns to Kaer Morhen as an amnesiac, thankfully finding some friendly faces he doesn’t recognise right away.
 Better yet, certain storylines in the games seems lifted straight from the books for extra nostalgia.